 1. Collect keywords

 Creating a semantic core and then expanding it further requires you to find the right search terms.
-With SE Ranking’s Keyword Suggestions tool, all you have to do is enter a keyword or phrase, select the source (SE Ranking’s internal database or search engine suggestions) and the country.
+With SE Ranking’s Keyword Research tool, all you have to do is enter a keyword or phrase, select the source (SE Ranking’s internal database or search engine suggestions), and the country.

-You can then sort the results by such parameters as relevance, search volume, competition, and CPC to name a few, and export the list in XLS or CSV file formats.
+You can then sort the results by such parameters as search volume, competition, CPC, and keyword diffulty, and export the list in XLS or CSV file formats.

 2. Expand semantics with search engine suggestions